mellywebby/100-days-of-code/log.md

 **Today's Progress**: Finished up functions by reviewing function scope and spent a bit of time working on coding problems to reinforce what I've learned the past few days.
 Today I learned that functions without a return statement return a None value.

 **Thoughts:** It felt nice to finish learning about functions.
 I plan on reviewing the concepts I've learned so far by exploring code as it comes to me in VS Code tomorrow.
 The C project I mentioned yesterday is in the planning phase.
 When it's complete, it will be a budgeting console application that will allow the user to create, read, update, and delete monthly budgets.
 I had difficulty falling asleep the other night because I kept exploring different ideas I had for the project, so you could say that I'm pretty excited about it.
 I'll provide a link to the repo once I get it up and running.

+### Day 12: October 14, 2020

+**Today's Progress**: Started learning the basics of Jupyter Notebook: creating and running cells, command mode vs edit mode, and some keyboard shortcuts.

+**Thoughts:** I've read that Jupyter Notebook is a great tool for data visualization, so I'm certainly looking forward to learning more about its capabiities.
+Doing so is listed as one of my goals for this 100 day challenge, so only time will tell what I'll be able to accomplish.
+Stay tuned.